conectado/taping-memory-blog/static/articles/3_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_3).md

 }
 ```

-So basically, this is:
+We added a new endpoint in the function `list_articles` that do the following:
-1. Loading the contents of the article dir
+1. Loads the contents of the article's directory
-1. Sorting the by file name, to keep some consistent ordering
+1. Sorts them by file name, to keep some consistent ordering
-1. Creating ` Json` with the struct we created before, which can be sent as a **JSON** (it's using the `Serialize`/`Deserialize` we added before in the back).
+1. Creates a `Json` type with the struct we defined before, which can be sent as a **JSON** (it's using the `Serialize`/`Deserialize` we added before in the back).

-And we added the endpoint in the `main` function.
+We also added the endpoint in the `main` function.
 Note that the name for the endpoint is given by the attribute `#[get("/article_list")]`.
-This attribute does what is expected, tells `Rocket` this function is a `GET` endpoint with `/article_list`.
+This attribute does what is expected: tells `Rocket` this function is a `GET` endpoint with name `/article_list`.

-And finally update `src/lib.rs` to make the `constant` and `article_list` modules public, so that the bin can use them.
+And finally, update `src/lib.rs` to make the `constant` and `article_list` modules public, so that the bin can use them.

 ```
 src/lib.rs